ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/existing-project.dotnet.markdown

 If the `.pfx` file requires a password, provide it using the .NET secrets tool by setting `RavenSettings:CertPassword`:

 {CODE-BLOCK:bash}
-dotnet secrets init
+dotnet user-secrets init
-dotnet secrets add "RavenSettings:CertPassword" "<CertPassword>" {CODE-BLOCK/}
+dotnet user-secrets set "RavenSettings:CertPassword" "<CERT_PASSWORD>"
+{CODE-BLOCK/}

 However, keep in mind that using an absolute physical file path or a user secret requires manual steps for every developer working on a project to configure.